 - Do block all access to suspicious websites: Attackers often use phishing technique to compromise email account.
 Make sure you block all access to suspicious sites that may be stealing end-users’ credentials

-- Do implement adaptive controls for those at risk: First, you need to know who is at risk to your organization.
+- Do implement adaptive controls for those at risk: First, you need to know who is at risk to your organisation.
 Once you have the visibility into your human attack surface, you can then implement adaptive controls for those who are vulnerable to BEC/EAC

 - Do train your end-users: These attacks target people.
 You must educate your end-users to identity deception tactics and phishing attempts.
 It’s also crucial to train them on creating strong passwords to reduce risks of EAC

 - Don’t seek for a silver bullet for BEC/EAC: It simply does not exist.
 BEC/EAC is a multi-faceted problem that requires a comprehensive solution encompassing multiple security controls and security awareness training.
 There’s no single technology that can prevent both BEC and EAC

 - Don’t be reluctant to enforce DMARC at your gateway: Enforcing DMARC is an effective way to prevent domain spoofing on inbound email

 - Don’t try to cobble point products together: You may end up spinning your wheels trying to make them talk to each other

 - Don’t count on end-users: End-users can be click happy.
 Even though you’ve trained them on phishing identification, you can’t prevent them accidentally clicking on unknown URLs.
 They don’t think like security professionals, so continue to educate them